How to Test Your DLP Policy — Free Tool & Complete Guide

 Channel Coverage — Same Data, Different Path

-Take one data type that was blocked in Phase 2.
+Take one data type that was blocked in Step 2.
 Now upload it via every available channel.
 This reveals channel-specific blind spots.

 ChannelWhat It TestsWhy It Matters